drzastwakamil/prompcik-chrome-extension/README.md

 1. **Read DOM Info**: Extracts and displays DOM statistics in the popup
 2. **Add Custom Overlay**: Creates a new overlay with random color at a random position
 3. **Show DOM Stats**: Creates a green overlay on the page showing DOM statistics
+4. **🛡️ Fact-check (select element)**: Enters selection mode (crosshair cursor).
+Hover to see a green highlight around elements, click an element to trigger fact-check.
+Press ESC to cancel.
-4. **🐱 Fetch Random Cat**: Fetches a random cat image and fact from external APIs and displays them on the page
+5. **🐱 Fetch Random Cat**: Fetches a random cat image and fact from external APIs and displays them on the page

+### Fact-check Flow (On-demand)
+1. Click the popup button "🛡️ Fact-check (select element)"
+2. Move the cursor to highlight an element and click it
+3. A small overlay near the element shows: `Fact checking…`
+4. The extension gathers visible text from the clicked area and sends it to the background for analysis
+5. A mocked response is displayed in an overlay near the element, including a label, optional confidence, and a text snippet

+Notes:
+- No automatic scanning or analysis occurs; everything is user-initiated
+- Loading overlay uses the exact text `Fact checking…` without spinner or branding
+- Mocked backend responses are returned unless you enable a real backend

 ### Programmatic Usage